-- The slider wheel, which is either open, or closed in calibration position, or with the Half Wave Plate inserted. - The mask/slit wheel, which contains various masks for imaging and polarimetry (note that now only the Wollaston_00 is available), the coronagraphic mask (Lp-band AGPM) and the slits for spectroscopy. - The Lyot wheel, which includes the ND filters and the SAM masks. - The grism wheel, which contains the grisms, the prism, the Wollaston, the Wollaston_00 for polarimetry, the J broadband filter, and the new IB_4.05 filter. - The first filter wheel, which contains all the intermediate band (IB) filters (except the IB_4.05 filter), NB_2.17, NB_2.12 and NB_4.05. - The second filter wheel, which contains all the broadband filters (except J), the remaining NB filters, and the order sorting filters used in spectroscopy. - The camera wheel, which contains all the objectives.
+- The slider wheel, which is either open, or closed in calibration position, or with the Half Wave Plate inserted. - The mask/slit wheel, which contains various masks for imaging and polarimetry (note that now only the Wollaston_00 is available), the coronagraphic mask (Lp-band AGPM). - The Lyot wheel, which includes the ND filters and the SAM masks. - The grism wheel, which contains the grisms, the prism, the Wollaston, the Wollaston_00 for polarimetry, the J broadband filter, and the new IB_4.05 filter. - The first filter wheel, which contains all the intermediate band (IB) filters (except the IB_4.05 filter), NB_2.17, NB_2.12 and NB_4.05. - The second filter wheel, which contains all the broadband filters (except J), the remaining NB filters. - The camera wheel, which contains all the objectives.